 Howdy, I'm Asher!

-I traveled the country from boardroom to boardroom ensuring successful rollouts.
-The leaders who embraced the process won big.
+In the early launch days, I visited boardrooms across the country ensuring successful rollouts.
+Without fail, the leaders who embraced adoption won big.
 The ones who didn't … didn't.

-That experience taught me one of the toughest lessons in software: brilliant technology means nothing if people won't adopt it.
+That experience taught me the toughest lesson in software: brilliant technology means nothing if people won't adopt it.

 The real work starts after you ship.